 Professor Stehr is an Associate Professor in the School of Economics in the LeBow College of Business and in the Department of Health Management and Policy in the Dornsife School of Public Health.
 He received his PhD from the University of California at Berkeley.
 His primary research interests are in health economics, health behaviors and public policy.
 His research has attracted funding from the National Science Foundation and the National Institutes of Health.

 - Data Analysis Methods

 Carrera, M, Royer, H, Stehr, M, Sydnor, J. The Structure of Health Incentives: Evidence from a Field Experiment.
-Management Science (Forthcoming).
+Published online, Management Science, October 24, 2019.

 Carrera, M, Stehr, M, Royer, H, Sydnor, J. Can Financial Incentives Help People Trying to Establish New Habits?
 Experimental Evidence with New Gym Members Journal.
 Journal of Health Economics, 2018;58:202-214.

 Mayne, S, Auchincloss, A, Stehr, M, et al. Associations of Bar and Restaurant Smoking Bans with Smoking Behavior in the CARDIA Study: A 25-Year Study.
 American Journal of Epidemiology, Jan 2018.

 Kern, D, Auchincloss, A, Stehr, M, et al. Neighborhood Price of Healthier Food Relative to Unhealthy Food and its Association with Type 2 Diabetes and Insulin Resistance: The Multi-Ethnic Study of Atherosclerosis.
 Preventative Medicine, 2018;106:122-129.